 Unfortunately, we had to eat and run because I accidentally scheduled Brody’s baptism on the same day as the race like a dummy.
 We had enough time to drive to my parents’ house, snap a few pictures, shower, get ready and head straight to the church.
 It made for a very exciting, eventful, joyful day!

+There you have it, my Aramco Houston Half Marathon recap.
 My 25th half marathon in the books.
 Far from my fastest, but one of my proudest finishes.
 It’s possibly I say that every time I finish a race, but it doesn’t matter how many I run, each race feels like an accomplishment to me.

 I’m looking forward to my 26th half marathon in just a few weeks!
 That one won’t be nearly as fast because at Disney, races are about running with your friends and getting awesome character pictures.
 Stay tuned to see who Julie and I decided to dress up as this year!